kellenmace/NRC/wp-content/plugins/add-to-any/README.txt

 * Rename VK to the more recognized Vkontakte

 = .9.9.7.7 =
-* Fix <a href="http://wordpress.org/support/topic/plugin-addtoany-sharebookmarkemail-button-white-space-around-twitter-icon">IE iframe transparency issue</a> for Facebook Like & Twitter Tweet buttons
+* Fix IE iframe transparency issue for Facebook Like & Twitter Tweet buttons
  * Note: Extra IE conditional markup added to maintain W3C validity
 * Remove stray colon character appended to Twitter Tweet button URL
-* Italian translation update (by <a href="http://gidibao.net/">Gianni</a>)
+* Italian translation update (by Gianni)

 = .9.9.7.6 =
 * Add option: Display at the top of posts